brettjrea/Debian_Install_NVM/README.md

-# Debian_Install_NVM
+# Debian_Install_NVM_NPM_LTS

-Install NVM on Debian with Curl and Bash script.
+Install NVM and NPM LTS on Debian with Curl and Bash script.

 ---